fastify/fastify/docs/Server-Methods.md

 <a name="route"></a>
 #### route
-Method to add routes to the server, it also have shorthands functions, check [here](https://github.com/fastify/fastify/blob/master/docs/Routes.md).
+Method to add routes to the server, it also has shorthand functions, check [here](https://github.com/fastify/fastify/blob/master/docs/Routes.md).

 <a name="close"></a>
 #### close